 I joined the MariaDB Foundation early 2018 as a Software Developer.
 I am also eager to contribute to the security aspect of MariaDB (having crafted a Responsible Disclosure policy and published our HackerOne bug bounty program) and also took on the initiative of setting up a fresh and modern instance of Buildbot for our ever growing needs for Testing and Continuous Integration on all supported platforms.

-You can reach me at teodor [at] mariadb dot org or using the Shinnok handle on #maria channel at freenode.
+You can reach me at teodor [at] mariadb dot org or using the Shinnok handle on #maria freenode irc channel or mariadb.zulipchat.com.